 What to know

-Venice is an undeniably romantic tourist destination, and bustles with visitors year-round.
-Its beauty and charm are sure to impress but prepare yourself to navigate through crowds.
-Don’t let this dissuade you from the top attractions like the Rialto Bridge or St. Mark’s Square; the crowds are large because they're worthwhile stops!
+Venice is an irresistibly romantic destination, drawing visitors throughout the year.
+Its beauty is captivating, yet be prepared to navigate the bustling crowds.
+Don’t let this deter you from visiting top sites like the Rialto Bridge and St. Mark’s Square; their popularity is well-deserved!

 When to Go